 A classic example of a complementary protein is rice and beans.
 Legumes lack some of the amino acids that rice has, and vice versa.
 However, when consumed together, or on the same day, rice and beans provide all the essential amino acids necessary to create a complete protein.

 A vegan is classified as someone who does not eat foods of animal origin.
-When adhering to a vegan diet, the emphasis should be placed on fruits, vegetables, legumes, wholes grains, nuts, and seeds.
-Ideally, unadulterated real foods from real sources constitute the primary dietary sources, but there are some vegans and vegetarians that also rely on processed foods and starches full of empty calories.
+When adhering to a vegan diet, the emphasis should be placed on wholes grains, nuts, seeds, vegetables, legumes, and fruit.
+Ideally, unadulterated whole foods constitute the primary dietary sources, but there are some vegans and vegetarians that also rely on processed foods and starches full of empty calories.
 Aside from optimal protein, it’s especially important for vegans to obtain enough B12, Vitamin D, iron, calcium, zinc, and essential fatty acids—all nutrients that may be easier to get from a non-vegan diet.

 People choose a vegan, plant-based lifestyle for a number of reasons including concern over animal welfare, to offset environmental implications caused by factory farming, to eat more economically, to improve health, or for religious or cultural beliefs.
 Whatever the rationale, research demonstrates there are plenty of benefits to a plant-based diet.
 A balanced vegan diet is rich in fiber, vitamins, minerals, and antioxidants, and is naturally low in unhealthy fats.
 This lifestyle can help combat heart disease, diabetes, and cancer; help maintain a healthy body weight; and improve gut health.